Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 > **Note**
 >
-> This feature supports Tizen 4.0 and higher for Mobile.
+> This feature supports Tizen 4.0 and Higher for Mobile.

 ## Media Controller Server State Attributes

-The following table lists all the server state attributes the client can receive.
+The following table lists all the server state attributes the client can receive:

 **Table: Media controller server state attributes**